Learn the truth about a low carb diet and weight loss.

 This means the body releases the glycogen stores to be used for energy and the weight begins to come off.

 Your Body Becomes a Fat Burning Machine

-When it comes to “low carb”, there’s no hard or fast rule of what that constitutes, but it can range from consuming anywhere between 100-150 grams per day (considered more moderate than low) than consuming as little as 20-50 grams per day.
+When it comes to “low carb”, there’s no hard or fast rule.
+It can range from consuming anywhere between 100-150 grams per day (considered more moderate than low) to consuming as little as 20-50 grams per day.

 There’s Such a Thing as Too Low

 Nancy Moore is the founder and creator of Fitnessgrams.
-She created Fitnessgrams to be a haven for people looking to get fit, boost their health, lose weight, or improve their well-being.
+She created Fitnessgrams to be a haven for people looking to get fit.
 Here you will find experiences, workouts, information from the experts, healthy living tips, and tools to find well-being and balance.